awsdocs/amazon-route53-docs/doc_source/resolver-query-logs-choosing-target-resource.md

 For more information, see the [Amazon Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/)\.

 For information about the pricing for Resolver query logging, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

+CloudWatch Logs charges apply when using flow logs, even when logs are published directly to Amazon S3\.
+For more information, see [*Deliver Logs to S3* at Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.